 To know what you’re buying and to ensure the quality of what you’re selling, always hire a surveyor.

 Do you find yourself stuck in an annoying tug-of-war with neighboring property owners?
 Boundary disputes can be a pain.
-Instead of guessing where the boundary is and fighting with your neighbor, let an impartial surveyor discover the truth.
+Instead of guessing where the property boundary is and fighting with your neighbor, let an impartial surveyor discover the truth.
 This might mean one property owner “loses” land, but a survey can stop boundary disputes in their tracks.

 This is another reason it’s so important to survey any land you buy.
 You know the property boundaries going in, and there are no surprises for either you or your neighbors.

-Building or improvements
+Building or Improvements

 Let’s say you want to build a fence in your backyard.
 Most folks would start building the fence without consulting a surveyor.
 This can lead to a world of headaches, particularly if you realize your brand new fence is on your neighbor’s property.

 Don’t build property on someone else’s land.
-Too often the fence line isn’t a reliable measure of where your property really is.
+Too often the fence line isn’t a reliable measure of where your property boundary really is.
 This is even more important if you’re building more permanent improvements, like a pond, parking structure, or even a new house.
 The surveyor steps in before you begin the expensive task of construction, giving you the all-clear.